How to Announce a Death in an Appropriate Way

 This memorial video was created with the help of SmartShow 3D

 The listed ways are all good, unless it comes to the elderly people who are not into social networks and emails.
 So a printable card can be a viable alternative in that case.
 A card is appropriate to send to distant relatives, the deceased’s clientele, colleagues, etc. You can create it online and either send it as a digital card or print it out for a particular group of people.
+You can also make memorial family photos to cherish the memories of your loved one.

 What to Post When Someone Dies?